Hansen calls Jones' bluff ahead of NZ vs England semifinal - WHIZ News

 TOKYO (AP) — There’s a reason Steve Hansen is comfortable calling Eddie Jones’ bluff.
 From a place called Bluff in the deepest south to Cape Reinga in the far north, Hansen can genuinely say the men wearing All Blacks jerseys at the Rugby World Cup have the full backing of their nation.

-England has the finances to outspend any union to prepare for the World Cup, but it can’t match New Zealand’s cultural connection to its team.
+England has the finances to outspend any other union to prepare a World Cup squad, but it can’t match New Zealand’s cultural connection to its team.

-He acknowledged the nation-wide appeal of the All Blacks, then chirped about New Zealand reporters covering the World Cup being merely fans with laptops.
-He even tossed in a spying allegation about somebody secretly filming England’s practice, although he didn’t specifically say it was from New Zealand.
+He acknowledged the nation-wide following the All Blacks command, then chirped about New Zealand reporters covering the World Cup being merely fans with keyboards.
+He even tossed in a spying allegation about somebody secretly filming England’s practice, although he didn’t specifically say it was coming from New Zealand.

 Hansen’s response has been subtle.
 He accepted Jones’ rating of the All Blacks as being heartfelt and clearly well considered.